GlennVL-AP/cpp-programming-slides/slides/session_5/index.md

 Cat cat{};
 Dog dog{cat}; // uses copy constructor from Animal
 ```
-No, that would open the possibility to assign Cats to Dogs etc, which does not make sense.
+No, that would make it possible to assign cats to dogs, which does not make sense.
 ---
 So we disable the special member functions!
 ---